Wickerson Foundation Fund

 Criteria for Selection

-- Proposal clearly considers the needs of all learners and strives to remove barriers to learning
+- Clear consideration of the needs of all learners and strives to remove barriers to learning

 - Clear articulation of the project goals, including the needs, gaps, and/or challenges being addressed